 Any report of alleged misconduct shall be treated in a confidential manner to the extent legally permissible and brought to the attention of the department chair responsible for the faculty member whose actions are in question.
 The department chair should determine if they can impartially review the allegation; if not, they should recuse themselves.
 If a department chair decides to recuse, the report should be forwarded to the next higher academic authority who shall perform the functions assigned in this Policy to the chair and the provisions shall be modified as appropriate.
-The department chair or dean, if chair has recused, should also review the department chair or other administrator, the next higher academic authority shall perform the functions the functions assigned in this Policy to the chair and the provisions shall be modified as appropriate.
+The department chair or dean, if chair has recused, should also review the department's processes and procedures for reviewing the specific type of complaint.
+If allegations are made against a department chair or other administrator, the next higher academic authority shall perform the functions assigned in this Policy to the chair and the provisions shall be modified as appropriate.